Clifford Lynch: Career and awards

 Prior to joining CNI, Lynch spent eighteen years at the University of California Office of the President, the last ten as Director of Library Automation.
-He is both a past president and recipient of the 2008 Award of Merit of the American Society for Information Science and Technology (ASIS&T), and a fellow of the American Association for the Advancement of Science and the National Information Standards Organization.
-Lynch lectures extensively on issues pertaining to digital libraries, information policy, and emerging interoperability standards.
+He was both a past president and recipient of the 2008 Award of Merit of the American Society for Information Science and Technology (ASIS&T), and a fellow of the American Association for the Advancement of Science and the National Information Standards Organization.
+Lynch lectured extensively on issues pertaining to digital libraries, information policy, and emerging interoperability standards.

-In 2011 he was appointed co-chair of the National Academies Board on Research Data and Information (BRDI); His work has been recognized by the American Library Association's Lippincott Award, the EDUCAUSE Leadership Award in Public Policy and Practice, and the American Society for Engineering Education's Homer Bernhardt Award.
+In 2011, Lynch was appointed co-chair of the National Academies Board on Research Data and Information (BRDI).
+He received the American Library Association's Joseph W. Lippincott Award, EDUCAUSE's Leadership Award in Public Policy and Practice, and the American Society for Engineering Education Engineering Library Division's Homer Bernhardt Distinguished Service Award.
 He was elected as an ACM Fellow in 2017.